mikelopez/pycallbridge/README.rst

 Sample Settings
 ----------------
-Add the following to settings if you are running tests
+Add the following to settings if you are running the tests

 .. code-block:: python